 The use of specially designed layers or architectures enables the networks to capture the underlying physics while still leveraging the power of deep learning to make accurate predictions.
 A common approach employed in current literature is to incorporate physics-inspired layers such as Fourier features, tailored to the physical problem being addressed, with the overall architecture of the CNN itself (Jing et al., 2017).
-The fundamental concept behind the network design is to integrate physics-based techniques such as signal processing within the network layers, allowing for the visualization of fault features related to physics, and providing a physical perspective on the impact of physics-based, interpretable features in the decision-making process.
-In many such studies, (LU et al., 2019; Li et al., 2021a; Kim et al., 2022c; Lu et al., 2023), layers within a physics-informed CNN can be specifically designed to prompt the network to extract features that are related to the specific fault types of interest.
+The fundamental concept behind the network design is to integrate physics-based techniques such as signal processing within the network layers, allowing for the visualization of fault features related to physics, and providing a physical perspective on the impact of physicsbased, interpretable features in the decision-making process.
+In many such studies, Kim et al. (2022b), Li et al. (2021), Lu et al. (2023, 2019), layers within a physics-informed CNN can be specifically designed to prompt the network to extract features that are related to the specific fault types of interest.
 These layers produce a physically relevant feature, map which may then be propagated through various abstractions within the CNN architecture.
 Through this constraint, subsequent layers are more capable of focusing on more complex feature extraction and classification, improving the accuracy and robustness of the monitoring system, as demonstrated in the works of Wang et al. (2022b) and Li et al. (2019b).

-Physics-informed CNN architectures have seen prominent use in analyzing time-frequency type data due to their inherent structure and the symmetries and invariances encoded.
+Physics-informed CNN architectures have seen prominent use in analysing time-frequency type data due to their inherent structure and the symmetries and invariances encoded.
 In many such applications, the metric by which the state of the system is evaluated is often the vibrations of the asset in operation.
 Deviations from the standard operation may be determined based on the evaluation of processed operational vibration signals through either one-dimensional CNN for vibration signals or two-dimensional CNN for images mapped in the time-frequency domain.
-Authors such as Sadoughi & Hu (2019) have also taken to representing physical processes within the CNN through modifications to convolutional filters, or kernels.
+Authors such as Sadoughi and Hu (2019) have also taken to representing physical processes within the CNN through modifications to convolutional filters, or kernels.
 In their work, a physics-informed CNN framework is established for the diagnostics of faults in rolling element bearings.
 To process signals from the frequency domain, the authors modified the conventional CNN classification scheme, whereby additional processes are included to enhance fault features.
 Additional layers consist of a spectral kurtosis layer, an envelope analysis layer for pre-processing information, as well as a Fast Fourier Transform layer for the post-processing transformation of the predicted feature map to the frequency domain.
 For the network itself, the kernels convolved are generated with reference to the shaft rotation speed and characteristic frequencies of the bearing.
-The architecture may be seen in figure 16 (A).
-The authors noted the efficacy of this approach, which may be attributed to its non-reliance on hyper-parameters due to the physics-based nature of kernels.
+The architecture may be seen in Fig. 14 (A).
+The authors noted the efficacy of this approach, which may be attributed to its non-reliance on hyperparameters due to the physics-based nature of kernels.
 Through this methodology, the authors have shown that the framework is capable of constraining the faults consistently with higher accuracy than conventional deep learning approaches.
-Further examples involving the use of signal processing techniques embedded within layers of the network are apparent in the work of Li et al. (2021a), who introduced a novel physics-informed CNN architecture that they have termed WaveletKernelNet, as illustrated in figure 16 (B).
+Further examples involving the use of signal processing techniques embedded within layers of the network are apparent in the work of Li et al. (2021), who introduced a novel physics-informed CNN architecture that they have termed WaveletKernelNet, as illustrated in Fig. 14 (B).
 The authors presented modification to the conventional CNN architecture through a novel continuous wavelet convolutional layer, allowing the network to more effectively extract impulses embedded in vibrational signals representing bearing faults.
-Similarly, A similar approach was taken by Kim et al. (2022c), who developed a health-adaptive time-scale representation model, physically informed by characteristic time and frequency domain fault signatures, and embedded within a CNN for analysis of time-frequency images.
-The authors adapted the physicsinformed CNN framework introduced for the monitoring of gearbox faults from vibrational signals with a similar structure as specified in the above work, employing a health-adaptive time-scale representative module for the generation of indicators.
+Similarly, A similar approach was taken